This post may contain affiliate links. Read our disclosure policy.

 (118 ml) heavy cream

-Chopped Halloween candy, for garnish
+Chopped Halloween candy,

 Make the crust:

-Preheat the oven to 325°F. In the bowl of a food processor, process the cookies until they are finely ground crumbs.
+Preheat the oven to 325°F. In the bowl of a food processor, pulse the cookies until they are finely ground crumbs.
 Add the butter and pulse until moistened.
 Press into the bottom and halfway up the sides of a 9-inch springform pan.
 Bake for 10 minutes.
 Place on a wire rack to cool.

 Make the filling:

 In the bowl of an electric mixer or food processor, beat the cream cheese until smooth.
 Add in the sugar, cream, and vanilla and beat until combined.
 Add the eggs, one at a time, beating until smooth.
 Be careful not to overbeat.
 Stir in the chopped candy.

 Pour the batter into the cooled crust.
 Bake for about 1 hour, or until set and the top looks slightly dry.
 If the middle is slightly wobbly, that’s fine.
 Err on the side of underbaking rather than overbaking.
 Turn off the oven and let the cheesecake cool inside for 10 minutes.